khofstadter/CS220-AU-navigating-the-digital-world/README.md

  This is Krisztian's todo list:

  ### by week 2
-- book room for screencast making for every Saturday and a few hours when I am on campus
-- add assignment summery (with image) to README.md (as we will not look at the template in detail in week 1)
-- try to add the .svg file so it's centred
 - add additional resources e.g. password making video, etc.
+- (if possible) try to add the .svg file so it's centered

 ### by week 3
 - screencasts for GitHub, VSC, GitHub Desktop